-Early years to Madame Canavarro, a friend of Myron Phelps, who published it in his book, The horseman.
+early years to Madame Canavarro, a friend of Myron Phelps, who published it in his book, The Life and Teachings of Abbas Effendi, in 1904.
+She said that her brother's only diversion in his unusual childhood was horseback riding, and that he grew to become a dynamic and proficient horseman.
 He had sky blue eyes, thick black hair, and a short, trimmed beard.
 "He was," she said, "one of the handsomest young men in Baghdad."